-Asking For Full or Equal Custody
+Asking For Full (or Equal) Custody

 There are situations where a father will request either full or 50/50 custody to scare a wife into settling for less during divorce settlement negotiations.
 And she may be willing to take less than she is entitled to, if it means retaining full custody of her children.
 Your best bet is to offer split custody from the beginning.
 This takes away any leverage a husband can use and it is in the best interest of the children to spend equal time with two parents who love them.

-Spying to Dig Up Dirt
+Digging Up Dirt

 It may seem far-fetched, but vindictive exes are capable of anything.
 Stalking and harassment should be reported to the police, and your guard should be up at all times.
 It is important not to reveal private or sensitive information publicly, such as among friends or on social media, as your words may be used against you in court.

 The quickest way to end up with an empty bank account is to fight dirty during divorce.
 If you keep it clean and refuse to fight “fire with fire” during this time your spouse’s dirty tricks will all be revealed in time.